extendr/extendr/paper.md

 a call to `devtools::document()`.

 <!-- Rust project is in `exampleRustRpkg/src/rust/`. -->

-# Features

-Features that extendr aims towards

-- Integrate R's data model within Rust through `extendr-api`
-- Auto-generate R wrappers for embedded Rust code, via `extendr-macros`
-- Embed R inside of Rust for use in unit-testing, integration testing, etc. through `extendr-engine`
-- Integrate Rust's packaging in R and its package build system, see `rextendr`
-- Tools to help adhere to CRAN's extensive rules for publishing Rust-powered R-packages

-API documentation for all the extendr packages are available at [extendr.github.io](https://extendr.github.io/), and the repositories for extendr-packages are under GitHub organisation [github.com/extendr](https://github.com/extendr/).

 <!-- `rextendr` also have `rust_source` and `rust_function` equivalent to `Rcpp`'s functions, where arbitrary rust code can be evaluated, and the result is relayed back to R. -->